-To complement research development in the Office of Research and Economic Development (ORED), some colleges take proactive steps to support faculty members’ research with targeted RD activities of their own.
+To complement research development in the Office of Research and Engagement (ORE), some colleges take proactive steps to support faculty members’ research with targeted RD activities of their own.
 The College of Nursing is one of those, and it offers financial incentives to encourage participation.

 “Whether online or face-to-face, we conduct these critiques publicly,” Wyatt explains, noting that researchers sometimes have difficulty receiving constructive criticism.
 “This process provides a valuable model for how to accept these critiques.
 We build a supportive team environment.”

 Another effective research development activity in the College of Nursing is the mock review, which received funding from ORE’s Strengthening the Culture of Research program.
 Wyatt says that every faculty member seeking external funding must participate in a mock review, and reviewers are paid for their time, which has enabled input from external reviewers.